 Transforming and altering the assembly code can render it more difficult to reverse-engineer.
 One such method is to use overlapping assembly instructions (also known as “jump-in-the-middle” method) that hide code within other code, causing a disassembler to produce incorrect output.
 Assembly code can also be strengthened against penetration through the inclusion of unnecessary control statements and garbage code.

 7. Obfuscating debug information

 Debug information can be used for reverse engineering a program to discover its source code through decompiling and recompiling a program’s code.
 That’s why it’s important to block unauthorized access and debugging.
 Source code obfuscation tools accomplish this by changing line numbers and file names in debug data, or removing debug information altogether.

 Attacks on software, applications, and even home IoT devices are a constant.
 Attacks are growing as more of our personal lives and valuable data and information move online.
 Understanding or knowing how to obfuscate code is a key element of our defense against hackers and other bad actors.
-For companies looking to protect their intellectual property and the data of their customers, source code obfuscation and effective source code obfuscation tools are among the most powerful weapons in their arsenal.
+For companies looking to protect their intellectual property and the data of their customers, effective source code obfuscation and tools that apply source code obfuscation and other embedded application protections are among the most powerful weapons in their arsenal.

-Even for open source software, it’s essential to maintain trusted environments for communication, storage, and transfer of data.
-That’s why Intertrust has focused its resources and experience on developing and employing industry-leading source code obfuscation techniques in its flagship whiteCryption application security solution. whiteCryption Code Protection and Secure Key Box form part of an overall application hardening package that keeps valuable information such as cryptographic keys, proprietary algorithms, and user data secure.
+Intertrust has focused its resources and experience on developing and employing industry-leading source code obfuscation techniques in its flagship whiteCryption application security solution. whiteCryption Code Protection and Secure Key Box form part of an overall in-app protection package that keeps valuable information such as cryptographic keys, proprietary algorithms, and user data secure.